-In accordance with the equal weighting applied to the financial and non-financial performance factors set forth in the Executive Incentive Plan, the incentive plan design results in a 120% overall performance factor for the participants in the Executive Incentive Plan.
-The Compensation Committee also considered the relative contributions made by each participating senior executive to the achievement of the Company's financial and non-financial goals, as well as other factors such as the scope of and tenure in their roles at the Company, in determining the final amount of each award.
+In accordance with the relative weighting applied to the financial (60%) and non-financial (40%) performance factors set forth in the Executive Incentive Plan, the incentive plan design results in a 160% overall performance factor for the participants in the Executive Incentive Plan.
+The Compensation Committee also considered the relative contributions made by each participating senior executive to the achievement of the Company's financial and non-financial goals, as well as other factors such as their performance managing through the business and operational challenges presented by the ongoing COVID-19 pandemic, and the scope of and tenure in their roles at the Company.

-Based on the overall performance factor and after considering individual performance assessments and other factors, the Compensation Committee awarded each NEO, other than Mr. Ayers, a 2019 annual performance-based cash bonus that equaled 120% of his or her target.
-The Compensation Committee believes these performance factors over target are appropriate due to the solid performance of the Company in 2019 and each participating NEO's contribution to the Company's performance against the financial and non-financial performance goals described above.
+Based on the overall performance factor and after considering individual performance assessments and other factors, the Compensation Committee awarded each NEO a 2020 annual performance-based cash bonus that equaled 160% of his or her target.
+The Compensation Committee believes these performance factors over target are appropriate due to the outstanding performance of the Company in 2020, particularly in light of the challenges presented by the COVID-19 pandemic, and each participating NEO's contribution to the Company's performance against the financial and non-financial performance goals described above.